will62794/will62794.github.io/_drafts/2026-01-18-bespoke-compilation.md

 TLC was originally developed [over 20 years ago](https://link.springer.com/chapter/10.1007/3-540-48153-2_6), is written in Java, and has had a lot of development effort put into it.
 So, it's a mature tool, and quite performant, but probably not expected to reach the theoretical limit of performance for checking finite, explicit-state system models, as it is essentially a dynamic interpreter for TLA+ that runs in Java.
 Overall, it seems the JVM can still be pretty fast for this, but there are likely performance gains to be had to be moving to a lower-level (compiled) language.
 This is basically the approach state-of-the-art model checkers within their domain like [SPIN](https://spinroot.com/spin/whatispin.html) i.e. they generate C code that can then be compiled and actually executes the model checking logic.

-In theory, to do this kind of translation/compilation for TLA+ would be a relatively nontrivial task e.g. transpiling/compiling TLA+ constructs down into some lower level representation (e.g. in C/C++ data structures) that for compilation and execution.
-Building any kind of general approach here requires somewhat detailed understanding the language and itnerpreter semantics, and how to effectively translate this into a lower level representation while preserving semantics accurately.
+In theory, doing this kind of translation task for TLA+ would be relatively nontrivial e.g. transpiling/compiling TLA+ constructs down into some lower level representation (e.g. in C/C++ data structures) for compilation and execution.
+Building any kind of general approach here likely requires somewhat detailed understanding of the language and existing interpreter implementations, and how to effectively translate this into a lower level representation while preserving semantics accurately.

 ### Verified Compilation

-Instead, we can try asking Claude to do this translation for us.
-This is a kind of standard transpilation/compilation task, but in a "bespoke" way, since we don't need to build any kind of generic compiler, and can take advantage of any specific details to the given problem instance (more and more software problems seem to be falling under this category with LLMs).
-Furthermore, since we already have the TLC as a kind of reference interpreter, we can also ask Claude to generate an automated validation harness for us i.e. one that checks (at least for a finite space of models), that the output the optimized C++ version of the model exactly matches the semantics of the original TLA+ model.
-This gives us a convenient kind of approximately verified compilation step for going from high level TLA+ spec to a lower level model.
+Instead of building a whole compilation engine, we can try asking Claude to do these as one-off translations for us.
+This is a kind of standard transpilation/compilation task, but in a "bespoke" way, since we're not aiming to build any kind of generic compiler, and can also take advantage of any details specific to the given problem instance (more and more software problems seem to be falling under this type of "bespoke" category with LLMs).

+Furthermore, since we already have TLC as an existing, reference interpreter, we can also ask Claude to generate an automated validation harness for us i.e. one that checks (at least for a finite space of models), that the output of the optimized C++ version of the model exactly matches that from the original TLA+ model.
+This gives us a convenient kind of (approximately) verified compilation step for going from high level TLA+ spec to a lower level model.

-We can easily try this out for a given TLA+ spec, by condensing this whole workflow into a prompt to Claude Code.
+We can easily try this out for a given TLA+ spec by condensing this whole workflow into a prompt to Claude Code.
 More conveniently, wrap it into a [skill](https://code.claude.com/docs/en/skills), which is essentially just a format for storing re-usable prompts as Markdown.
 The prompt itself was developed over a few rounds of trial and error and refinement, to make sure Claude knew how to generate scripts with the right arguments, compare outputs properly, etc. The overall prompt is as follows:

 <style>